How do I choose an appropriate instrument for my child?

 How will I know how my child is doing in the lessons?

 Each new pupil is provided with a practice diary in which teachers will note down any specific instructions or matters arising during the lessons.
-Additionally, the service provides 2 telephone appointment sessions per academic year, during which parents can discuss their child’s progress/any concerns with the teacher.
-These sessions typically take place in November and April.
 At the end of the academic year pupils are issued with a personal report on their progress, which is delivered via their school.

 When can my child begin lessons?

 Our main intake is in September at the start of each new academic year, however provided there is availability pupils can start at any time.
 Generally we will start pupils from Year 3.
 If however your child is younger than this and keen to learn an instrument, please contact the Music & Arts Service on 01274 434970 and we will arrange for a music teacher to assess their suitability.

 Do I have to provide an instrument?

 For small group and individual lessons pupils must have their own instrument.
 If you do not own one and wish to either hire or purchase one, you can do so through Windstruments, based at 1 Rhysworth Bridge, Crossflatts, Bingley BD16 2DX.
 Tel: 01274 510050, email at email@example.com.
 The shop is open Tuesdays-Saturdays 9.00-5.00 pm.
 Please contact them directly for prices and rental contract details.
 Instruments can either be collected from Windstruments or delivered to school in time for the first lesson (subject to paperwork and payment being received).
 Instruments should only be hired/purchased once lessons have been confirmed by the Music & Arts Service.

 There are a limited number of bursary places for children whose Headteacher supports the case for an individual lesson.
 The lessons are then charged at a group rate price